Preventing Feline Infectious Peritonitis

 To be clear, it is not infectious and it is not peritonitis.
 The feline bit is right!
 A more apt name would be Stress Induced Auto Immune Syndrome.

 Preventing feline infectious peritonitis has the best prognosis as it can be a difficult condition to treat.
 That’s the problem with auto immune diseases.
 So prevention is better.
-To prevent something, you need to understand it.
+To prevent something, you need to first understand it.

 Let’s break down what stress means to us as well as a cat, who are far more sensitive than we are.